New South Wales Rugby League: Winfield Cup

 The Winfield Cup trophy remains a permanent symbol of one of the game's most successful eras.
 Cast in bronze by Alan Ingham, it was the game's ultimate prize for the duration of the Winfield sponsorship from 1982 to 1995.

 Based on John O'Gready's world famous photograph of Norm Provan (St George) and Arthur Summons (Wests) after the 1963 Grand Final, the trophy represented the premiership pinnacle for players in the Winfield Era.

-The Winfield Cup captured these and many other enduring things about League in its primary image, "The Gladiators" and the famous trophy, like the J.J.
-Giltinan Shield, remains an important part of the game's heritage.
+The Winfield Cup captured these and many other things about League in its primary image, "The Gladiators" and the famous trophy, like the J.J.
+Giltinan Shield, remains an part of the game's heritage.

 The League's name was changed in 1984 to the New South Wales Rugby League and Ken Arthurson became the new chairman.
 In 1988, two Queensland teams joined the competition, with the inclusions of the Brisbane Broncos and the Gold Coast-Tweed Giants seeing the game move beyond the outer borders of New South Wales.
 At the same time, a team from the Hunter region of New South Wales was included, with the return of a franchise for Newcastle.
 Their return was the end of an 81-year wait in the wilderness and this time around the franchise was badged the Newcastle Knights.

 In 1990, the NSWRL introduced a salary cap system to even the playing field of teams in the Winfield Cup.

 The Winfield Cup competition was handed over to the control of the Australian Rugby League for the 1995 season, with the inclusion of teams from North Queensland, South Queensland, Western Australia and New Zealand.
 This period of expansion created tremendous success for the competition and rugby league in general.